Alber-N3t/Terraform_AWS_EC2_Project/README.md

 After typing this and hitting enter, the CLI will ask you for the following:
  * AWS Access Key
  * AWS Secret Access Key
- * Default Region - eu-west-2 in this instance, but it all depends on which region you want to create the instance
+ * Default Region - eu-west-2 in this instance, but it all depends on which region you want to create the instance.
+For this project, I've chosen eu-west-2 (London)

 By doing this, your credentials are safely stored, and there will be no need to hard-code your Access and Secret Key.